simplehtmldom/simplehtmldom/.mkdocs/README.md

 # Adding new pages

 Place new files in `docs`.
-Use subfolders (as few levels as possible) to separate categories.
+Use sub-folders (as few levels as possible) to separate categories.

 Files added to the manual will **not** appear on the project page automatically.